Welcome to the Family Law Practice Area of probono.net/dc!

 No greater legal need exists in D.C. than for lawyers to represent those parents, third party caregivers, and immigrants attempting to stabilize and protect their families.
 And there is possibly no greater professional satisfaction than for a lawyer to make a difference in the life of a family in crisis.

 DC's Children's Law Center and the D.C.
-Bar Pro Bono Program co-host this Practice Area with the generous assistance of DLA Piper.
+Bar Pro Bono Center co-host this Practice Area with the generous assistance of DLA Piper.

 Join us!

-You can join the Family Law Practice Area if you provide pro bono representation through one of the Co-Host organizations or through one of the other legal service agencies in D.C.
+You can join the Family Law Practice Area if you provide pro bono representation through one of the co-host organizations or through one of the other legal service agencies in D.C.
 Legal service practitioners are also encouraged to join.
-Click here to join this area.

 New Court of Appeals cases